numba/numba/docs/source/user/stencil.rst

 The neighborhood option is a tuple of tuples.
 The outer tuple's length is equal to the number of dimensions of the input array.
-The inner tuple's lengths are always two because each element of the outer tuple corresponds to minimum and maximum index offsets used in the corresponding dimension.
+The inner tuple's lengths are always two because each element of the inner tuple corresponds to minimum and maximum index offsets used in the corresponding dimension.

 If a user specifies a neighborhood but the kernel accesses elements outside the